Vaccine Acceptance & Demand

 Any questions regarding proposal submission can be addressed to: [email protected]

-- Using and applying social and behavior change theories to guide the design and/or evaluation of interventions around vaccination acceptance and demand
+- Analyzing vaccination topics from various theoretical and methodological approaches to guide the design of solutions around vaccination acceptance and demand

-The network’s strengths include access to research experts from multiple disciplines and geographic regions, a strong connection to national immunization program managers, and the ability to bring relevant expertise, experience and evidence to address vaccination acceptance challenges.
+The network’s strengths include access to research experts from multiple disciplines and geographic regions, a strong connection to national immunization program managers and global health policy makers, and the ability to bring relevant expertise and experience to vaccination acceptance topics.

-Funding to support VARN operation and management is provided by the Sabin Vaccine Institute through a grant from private philanthropy.
+Funding to support VARN operation and management is provided by the Sabin Vaccine Institute through a private philanthropic grant.